 Delivery Giants

-Online delivery giants like Doordash, Uber Eats, and Grubhub compete with Snackpass through their own takeout offerings.
+Online delivery apps like Doordash, Uber Eats, and Grubhub compete with Snackpass through their own takeout offerings.
 Though the core competence of these companies is delivery, they all offer takeout and pickup options, and as Snackpass proves out the potential of the takeout market, we could see increased investment by delivery giants in their takeout offerings.
 These players also threaten Snackpass from the social commerce front, as group ordering is a feature that many of these platforms support and that is often used in corporate or group settings.
 Doordash has also recently rolled out group ordering discounts for consumers as well.
 In its current state, Snackpass still has to compete with these takeout offerings as they are, and it has done so with some success, especially in colleges, with its social features.
 Snackpass will have to fight these players for share in the US takeout market.

 Point of Sale (POS) Players

 As Snackpass expands into self-service kiosks, it may run into competition from entrenched restaurant POS providers like Square, Toast, Lightspeed, and Clover.
 Switching costs for restaurant POS are high.
 Restaurants who want to switch from one POS to another need to rip out all the systems and data that they’ve built around one POS provider first and then fully transfer all of that over to the new POS provider.
+However, it has already launched several POS integrations with notable partners, including the dim sum store Mei Lai Wah, one of the oldest in New York City.

 Business Model